-Every time we do something new here at Datanomix, part of my role as a co-founder and CTO is to give a quick and dirty rundown of the what and the why.
-Usually, these are pieces about a singular new feature, such as a report, or a workflow, but in this case, we are introducing an entirely new product.
+Every time we do something new here at Datanomix, my role as a co-founder and CTO is to give a quick and dirty rundown of the what and the why.
+Usually, these are pieces about a particular new feature, such as a report or a workflow, but we are introducing an entirely new product in this case.

-As detailed on our company page, we set out to build software products that are good enough in quality, usability and reliability that you should think of them as a member of your team.
-Every time we hear a new pain point or challenge from a customer, we take them personally as opportunities – if we are in a position to help, and many customers share that pain point, we’ll do everything in our power to deliver a solution.
+As detailed on our company page, we set out to build software products that are good enough in quality, usability, and reliability that you should think of them as a member of your team.
+Every time we hear a new pain point or challenge from a customer, we take them personally as an opportunity—if we are in a position to help, and many customers share that pain point, we’ll do everything in our power to deliver a solution.

 Some of our greatest innovations as a company have evolved through this process.
-Our Coffee Cup Report was literally derived by sitting with a production lead early in the morning and going through the process of reviewing yesterday’s performance as prep for the AM production meeting with the goal of giving back 60 minutes of chasing people, paper and parts.
+Our Coffee Cup Report was derived by sitting with a production lead early in the morning and reviewing yesterday’s performance as prep for the AM production meeting to give back 60 minutes of chasing people, paper, and parts.
 Our Quote Calibration Report was spawned in our early days when a customer said, “you guys already know my jobs better than I do.
 Can you make your benchmarks available so I can compare them to my quotes?”
 Now we have dozens of customers reviewing the quote calibration page as a proxy for new business and job costing.

 So how did we end up in the Digital GEMBA Board business?
-By once again listening to our greatest source of inspiration—you!
+By once again listening to our most significant source of inspiration—you!

-It was late spring of 2020, the peak of the COVID pandemic, and one of our customers asked if we’d be willing to discuss a burning problem they were contemplating on as they looked at serious increases in forecast over the next couple of years.
-A few days later, we were given a detailed presentation on how this customer needed to leverage more intelligence from their ERP system to understand factory KPI’s, improve predictability of delivery, and clearly prioritize and plan their work.
+It was late spring of 2020, the peak of the COVID pandemic, and one of our customers asked if we’d be willing to discuss a burning problem they were contemplating as they looked at severe increases in the forecast over the next couple of years.
+A few days later, we were given a detailed presentation on how this customer needed to leverage more intelligence from their ERP system to understand factory KPIs, improve the predictability of delivery, clearly prioritize, and plan their work.
 The catch: they believed it should be an entirely digital system.
 Already familiar with the classic GEMBA process, we were intrigued.

 Armed with motivation, our team went to work.
-We participated in GEMBA walks, watched ERP data collection processes, watched how work cell assignments and priorities are communicated, and looked for the highest value common denominator elements so we could build something useful to a broad audience.
-What we saw happening in ~45 minutes per GEMBA board could probably be accomplished in ~15 minutes if there weren’t so much manual data, and those remaining 30 minutes could be spent on higher value and faster discussions on more time critical information.
+We participated in GEMBA walks, watched ERP data collection processes, watched how work cell assignments and priorities are communicated and looked for the highest value common denominator elements to build something useful to a broad audience.
+What we saw happening in ~45 minutes per GEMBA board could probably be accomplished in ~15 minutes if there wasn’t so much manual data.
+Those remaining 30 minutes could be spent on higher value and faster discussions on more time-critical information.

 The Digital GEMBA Board

-At the highest level is our Digital GEMBA Board—a fully interactive display of the common Safety, Quality, Delivery, Cost and Inventory metrics that is updated in real-time with streaming data coming from the ERP system.
+At the highest level is our Digital GEMBA Board—a fully interactive display of the standard Safety, Quality, Delivery, Cost, and Inventory metrics updated in real time with streaming data from the ERP system.
 Our goals for the Digital GEMBA Board were pretty simple:

-- The GEMBA Board should report out to you instead of you having to collect all the data to populate it yourself
+- The GEMBA Board should report to you instead of you having to collect all the data by populating it yourself

 - Gemba boards and continuous improvement go hand in hand.
 Time to information and organizational velocity must improve dramatically with the advent of Digital Gemba.

-If you see a particular metric you want to drill down into, such as why is our Quality trending badly the past few days, you simply click on the metric of interest (Q in this case), and you are given the breakdown of every job in the relevant timeframe that is contributing to that metric, and all of the associated details such as inspection steps, who performed the inspection, and where the parts are today.
+If you see a particular metric you want to drill down into, such as why our quality has been trending the past few days, you click on the metric of interest (Q in this case).
+You are given the breakdown of every job in the relevant timeframe contributing to that metric and all of the associated details, such as inspection steps, who performed the inspection, and where the parts are today.

 Operational Readiness Board (ORB)

-Many factories do cell based planning—which jobs are running today, which ones are in queue, and which jobs are our “hot jobs”.
+Many factories do cell-based planning—which jobs are running today, which are in the queue, and which are our “hot jobs.”
 To integrate this workflow into the GEMBA process, we created Operational Readiness Boards, also known as ORBs.
 ORBs allow any supervisor to create the queue of work by machine center, set priorities, assign employees, and ultimately have their real-time status communicated out on the main GEMBA Board.

-Supervisors simply punch in a job number to add it to a machine, assign employees, and the balance of job information is automatically retrieved and populated from the ERP system.
-As a work cell planning tool, these ORBs serve as the place employees go when out on the floor to review job assignments and priorities.
-During the morning GEMBA walk, the hottest jobs appear in red on the GEMBA board, and it is easy to scroll through each work cell to see where critical jobs and parts stand with respect to estimates and plans.
+Supervisors punch in a job number to add it to a machine, assign employees, and the balance of job information is automatically retrieved and populated from the ERP system.
+As a work cell planning tool, these ORBs serve as the place employees go when on the floor to review job assignments and priorities.
+During the morning GEMBA walk, the hottest jobs appear in red on the GEMBA board, and it is easy to scroll through each work cell to see where critical jobs and parts stand concerning estimates and plans.

-We have seen a lot of homegrown work cell planning tools in our travels, ranging from spreadsheet interface to custom databases and web apps.
-Integrating work cell planning and prioritization as a digitally native task that feeds automatically up to GEMBA boards is a sure-fire way to maximize visibility and opportunity.
+We have seen a lot of homegrown work cell planning tools in our travels, ranging from spreadsheet interfaces to custom databases and web apps.
+Integrating work cell planning and prioritization as a digitally native task that feeds automatically to GEMBA boards is a surefire way to maximize visibility and opportunity.